 Ryan A. Walsh is a Partner at Hamilton Thies & Lorch LLP, in Chicago, where he concentrates his practice on estate planning and trust and estate administration.
 Mr. Walsh is a member of the Chicago Estate Planning Council, the American Bar Association (Section of Taxation, Section of Real Property, Trust and Estate Law, Estate and Gift Tax Committee Vice-Chair), the Illinois State Bar Association (Federal Taxation Section Council and Trusts and Estates Section), the Chicago Bar Association (Trust Law Executive Committee), and the American Cancer Society Planned Giving Sub-Committee.
 He was named an Illinois Super Lawyer Rising Star in 2012, 2013, and 2014.
 He received his B.S. from the University of Notre Dame and his J.D. magna cum laude from Loyola University Chicago School of Law, where he was a staff editor of the Loyola University Chicago Consumer Law Review.

-Steven B. Weinstein founded the independent investment advisory firm, Altair Advisers LLC, in Chicago in 2002 after nearly two decades with Arthur Andersen.
-Mr. Weinstein is active with the Northwestern Memorial Foundation Professional Council for Philanthropy, the Art Institute of Chicago Gift Planning Advisory Committee, and the Chicago Estate Planning Council.
-He has been named one of Barron’s top 100 independent financial advisers, a Worth magazine top wealth adviser, and one of Chicago Magazine’s top-10 financial advisers.
-He is a member of the American Bar Association, the CFA Institute, and the Financial Planning Association.
-He received his B.A. with distinction, Phi Beta Kappa, from Stanford University, and his J.D. cum laude and M.B.A. with distinction from Northwestern University.
+Steven B. Weinstein founded the independent investment advisory firm Altair Advisers LLC in Chicago in 2002 after nearly two decades with Arthur Andersen.
+He is a member of the CFA Society Chicago, the Chicago Estate Planning Council, and the Economic Club of Chicago.
+He has been named one of Barron’s top 100 independent financial advisers, a Worth magazine top wealth adviser, and one of Chicago Magazine’s top 10 financial advisers.
+He received his B.A. with distinction, Phi Beta Kappa, from Stanford University and his J.D. cum laude and M.B.A. with distinction from Northwestern University.